benj2468/cs92-crypto/hw5/activities.md

 > Design a protocol based on Protocol 1 in Section 9.3.2 which, in addition to the existing protocol goals, also allows Alice to confirm Bob is still alive.

-Considering the original protocol is meant to indicate that Bob is alive.
+Considering the original protocol is meant to indicate that Alice is alive.
 We can simply double the protocol, and maybe try to truncate it a little bit for efficiency.

 A naive approach would be to simply "double" the protocol: